 Standards developed to harmonize the two markets could impact not only power generation but all natural gas end use customers, and the terms of existing contracts that govern the services provided to the end use customers should not be adversely impacted.

-If a standard is to be developed and implemented that would shift costs from one segment to another, then policy direction will be needed before the standards development can take place -- as it is extremely unlikely that consensus in the industry could be reached.
+If there is an expectation of impediments to reaching consensus on the development of a standard, such as a general reluctance to change or change that shifts costs from one segment to another, then policy direction would be helpful.
+The Board will act prudently to recommend standards development where there is an expectation that consensus can be reached.

 As observations are listed for each of the consolidated recommendations, it can be seen that there is an overlap across policy issues, commercial issues and standards development recommendations.
 These overlaps are to be expected as the observations are multi-faceted, in which there may be standards development recommended for part of an observation at the same time that there are considerations for policy direction or regional commercial practices for other parts of an observation.

 RECOMMENDATIONS THAT COULD LEAD TO STANDARDS DEVELOPMENT: